 One day for 2 rods on the River Alre below Alresford.
-Fabulous dry fly fishing for brown trout on this usually hard-to-access Itchen headwater with no limitation on dates.
-Two beats are available – one is classic, manicured chalkstream, the other is a little ‘wilder’ and more challenging.
+Fabulous dry-fly fishing for brown trout on this usually hard-to-access Itchen headwater with no limitation on dates.
+Two beats are available – one is classic, manicured chalkstream, the other is a little wilder and more challenging.
 Both have free-rising fish and crystal-clear water.
-To be taken by arrangement, 2019 season.
+To be taken by arrangement, 2020 season.

 One day for 2 rods fishing for wild trout and grayling on the River Itchen at Kings Worthy and Fulling Mill, just upstream of Winchester.
 This is the Itchen beat favoured by fishing luminaries including John Goddard, Peter Lapsley and Brian Clarke.
-The fishing is challenging but rewarding and the beat does have a tremendous mayfly hatch.
+The fishing is challenging but rewarding and the beat does have a tremendous Mayfly hatch.
 Wading is permitted and necessary in some sections.
-Accompanied by Ian Hawkins whose home waters are on the River Lark in Suffolk, a project on which was a winner in the 2015 WTT Conservation Awards.
-Date by arrangement but can include mayfly time, 2019 season.
+Accompanied by Ian Hawkins whose home waters are on the River Lark in Suffolk, a project winner in the 2015 WTT Conservation Awards.
+Date by arrangement but can include Mayfly time, 2020 season.

-One day for 1 rod, dry fly fishing for brown trout on the Rivers Loddon and Lyde near Basingstoke, Hampshire with Denise Ashton of the WTT and Gresham Club member, Tony Richards.
+One day for 1 rod, dry-fly fishing during the Mayfly season for brown trout on the Rivers Loddon and Lyde near Basingstoke, Hampshire with Gresham Club member Tony Richards and Denise Ashton of the WTT.
 Excellent chalkstream fishing with good numbers of wild and stocked trout and a wide variety of fishing in quiet countryside a short drive from West London.
 A good level of river fly fishing experience and agility required (banks can be steep).
 The Mayfly is early and particularly good.
-To be taken in 20 or 21 May 2019.
+To be taken on 19, 20 or 21 May, 2020 season.